signalfx/splunk-otel-java-lambda/README.md

 There are several examples provided in the `/examples` folder, grouped in following subfolders:
 - `otel-wrapper` - examples using OpenTelemetry wrappers directly
-- `splunk-layer` - examples using OpenTelemetry wrappers enhanced by Splunk, added by AWS layer
+- `splunk-layer` - examples using OpenTelemetry wrappers enhanced by Splunk, added as an AWS layer
 - `splunk-wrapper` - examples using OpenTelemetry wrappers enhanced by Splunk, added as a direct dependency

 Each group provides an AWS `template.yaml` to facilitate deployment and an extensive `README` documenting example calls with a relevant payload (in most cases - a simple string).